cimug-org/CIMTool/docs/schemaops/cimtool-cli.md

 !!! note

     The examples below use `cimtool-cli.jar` without a path, which assumes the JAR is in your current working directory.
-In practice, either run the commands from the directory containing the JAR, or substitute the full path to the JAR — for example `"D:\tools\cimtool-cli.jar"`.
+In practice, either run the commands from the directory containing the JAR, or substitute the full path to the JAR, for example `"D:\tools\cimtool-cli.jar"`.

 ### Generating Artifacts from a Single Profile